MicrosoftDocs/appcenter-docs/docs/sdk/crashes/wpf-winforms.md

 By default, an unhandled exception in a WinForms application does not trigger a crash (the application does not exit) if the debugger is not attached.

 Instead, Windows shows a dialog to the user giving the option of continuing app execution.
-Consequently, the App Center SDK is unable to automatically capture these exceptions.
+Consequently, the App Center SDK is unable to automatically capture these exceptions (even if the user clicks on the quit button).

-Crashes are collected on App Center only if it causes the application to exit.
-App Center supports only 1 crash per session.
+Crashes are collected on App Center only if it causes the application to exit automatically.
+App Center supports only one crash per session.

 There are two ways to report unhandled exceptions in WinForms.
-The application can crash on unhandled exceptions, or continue running but report unhandled exceptions as runtime errors.
+The application can be configured to crash on unhandled exceptions, or continue running but report unhandled exceptions as runtime errors.

 ### Configure the application to exit on crash